-At a minimum, I am assuming you are working with two flashes.
+Lighting 103 will be about color.
+We'll be weaning ourselves from the stock, unnatural white light that comes out of your bare speedlights.
+At a minimum, you'll be working with two flashes.
 We'll be blending colors in highlight and shadows, so you really won't be able to get through it with just a single speedlight.

 A basic, value two-light kit will suffice.
 But FYI, we'll also be stretching into more lights in some examples.
 You can get good advice on a two-light—or perhaps add-a-light to your current bag—here, in Lighting 102.

 Speaking of that, it stands to reason that you should also be familiar with the concepts in Lighting 101 and 102 before starting Lighting 103.
 So if you need to catch up (or brush up) you should start here.

 My recommendation is that speedlight users start out with small-sized packets of the most useful gels.
 You can graduate to larger sheets later if necessary.
 Rosco (the world's leading gel manufacturer) makes three kits that will prove very useful.
 They are all between $20 and $25 in the speedlight size.

 They also sell the kits in 12" x 12" size.
 These are more economical per square inch, but they are often harder to find.
 If needed, you can also buy individual gels in 20"x24" sheets, or even giant rolls.
 But for speedlight users, the little kits will suffice.

 The links below are US-based.
 If you need to find a Rosco dealer in another country, you can do so here.

 The first and most universal kit I recommend is the Rosco Strobist Collection v2 Flash Pack.
 It's named after this site because I helped to choose the colors that are included.

 And no, before you ask, I don't get a cut.
 I actually worked with Rosco after this site's readership almost single-handedly mooched the company's sample swatch program out of existence.
 So they named the kit after the site.
 That's the extent of the arrangement.